Loading...

 2. What personal data we collect

-We may collect, record and use your personal data in physical and electronic form, and will hold, use and otherwise process that data in line with the Data Protection Legislation and as set out in this statement.
+We may collect, record and use your personal data in physical and electronic form, and will hold, use and otherwise process that data in accordance with Synpulse’s Group Data Protection Policy and related policies, as well as applicable local data protection laws as set out in this statement.

 When we provide services to you or our clients and perform due diligence checks in connection with our services (or discuss possible services we might provide), we will process personal data about you.
 We may also collect personal data from you when you use this website.